Skip to main content

 Good for cloud-based practice management software with robust analytics

-When selecting the best dental EMR systems to include in this list, I considered common buyer needs and pain points like managing patient records efficiently and ensuring compliance with healthcare regulations.
+When selecting the best dental EMR to include in this list, I considered common buyer needs and pain points like patient data security and appointment scheduling efficiency.
 I also used the following framework to keep my evaluation structured and fair:

 Core Functionality (25% of total score)